 Is a common pot trust right for everyone?

 No. Just like with all other estate planning documents, every situation is unique.
 Your California living trust should be tailored to meet your specific needs.
-Fortunately, an experienced Orange County trust lawyer can help guide you through this decision-making process in order to create the trust that best fits your family.
+Fortunately, an experienced Orange County trust lawyer can help guide you through this decision-making process.
+We can create the trust that best fits your family.